michael0k/michael0k.github.io/_posts/2025-07-11-iPhone-Price-Prediction-with-eBay-Data.md

 Most of our listings lie within the $[\$0,\$500]$ range.
-This is likely due to our listings being concentrated in older iPhone models such as the 11, XR, 12, 13, 8 , etc. The extremely cheap listings either fall into the "Pre-Owned" condition or are due to some sort of human error.
+This is likely due to our listings being concentrated in older iPhone models such as the 11, XR, 12, 13, 8 , etc. The extremely cheap listings either fall into the "Pre-Owned" condition or are due to some sort of failure of my code to parse the listing titles effectively.

 ### Price vs. Condition Boxplot